 Innovation: Clairette blanche

-Clairette blanche is an extremely old grape in the land where it comes from, in Southern France.
+Clairette Blanche is an extremely old grape in the land where it comes from, in Southern France.
 It is one of the 18 wine grapes allowed (by law, the French are persnickety when it comes to their top wine regions) to be grown in the Rhône Valley's Châteauneuf-du-Pape.
 In California, however, it is still an extreme rarity.
-A number of growers and vintners have picked up on the grape in Paso Robles, which shares a commonality with Lodi in respect to a Mediterranean climate highlighted by warm, sun soaked summer days and cool summer nights.
+A number of growers and vintners have picked up on the grape in Paso Robles, which shares a commonality with Lodi with respect to a Mediterranean climate highlighted by warm, sun-soaked summer days and cool summer nights.

-Usage of Clairette blanche, as it were, has recently been on an upsurge in Châteauneuf-du-Pape — top producers of white wines in this region have been increasing the percentage of this grape, to as much as 10%, in their white wine blends, traditionally dominated by Grenache blanc and Roussanne.
-Jason Haas — the owner/winemaker of Paso Robles' Tablas Creek Vineyard whose family first planted Clairette blanche in California — has theorized that increase of the grape in Châteauneuf-du-Pape has probably been a natural reaction to climate change.
-It's getting "hot" in all the world's wine regions (in Oregon, for instance, winegrowers have been in a state of shock by 2021's turn of events), and the crisp acidity and more-minerally-than-fruity profile of Clairette blanche has helped bring balance to increasingly softer, riper, fruitier qualities of Grenache blanc and Roussanne resulting from hotter summers.
+Usage of Clairette Blanche, as it were, has recently been on an upsurge in Châteauneuf-du-Pape — top producers of white wines in this region have been increasing the percentage of this grape, to as much as 10%, in their white wine blends, traditionally dominated by Grenache Blanc and Roussanne.
+Jason Haas — the owner/winemaker of Paso Robles' Tablas Creek Vineyard whose family first planted Clairette Blanche in California — has theorized that the increase of the grape in Châteauneuf-du-Pape has probably been a natural reaction to climate change.
+It's getting "hot" in all the world's wine regions (in Oregon, for instance, winegrowers have been in a state of shock by 2021's turn of events), and the crisp acidity and more-minerally-than-fruity profile of Clairette Blanche has helped bring balance to increasingly softer, riper, fruitier qualities of Grenache blanc and Roussanne resulting from hotter summers.

-Sue Tipton, owner/grower/winemaker of Lodi's Acquiesce Winery & Vineyard, planted Clairette blanche as a possible blending grape for her own Châteauneuf-du-Pape-inspired whites.
-I think even Tipton has been surprised by the extent of the racy, stony touch and herbes de Provence-like complexity the grape brings to a blend, as well as the distinctly appealing character it shows as a stand-alone varietal bottling
+Sue Tipton, the owner/grower/winemaker of Lodi's Acquiesce Winery & Vineyard, planted Clairette Blanche as a possible blending grape for her own Châteauneuf-du-Pape-inspired whites.
+I think even Tipton has been surprised by the extent of the racy, stony touch, and herbs de Provence-like complexity the grape brings to a blend, as well as the distinctly appealing character it shows as a stand-alone varietal bottling